Leblanc Public Records Directory

 All links go directly to official Leblanc, Louisiana government websites.

-In addition to the Leblanc, Allen Parish Sheriff's Office, law enforcement in the parish is supported by municipal police departments.
-The Oakdale Police Department and the Kinder Police Department are the primary city law enforcement agencies, each responsible for maintaining public safety within their respective jurisdictions.
-These departments coordinate with the Sheriff's Office on major crimes and emergencies, ensuring a unified approach to law enforcement across the parish.
+Beyond the Allen Parish Sheriff's Office that serves Leblanc, law enforcement throughout the parish receives support from municipal police departments in neighboring communities.
+The Oakdale Police Department and the Kinder Police Department serve as the primary city law enforcement agencies, each maintaining public safety within their respective jurisdictions.
+These departments coordinate with the Sheriff's Office on major crimes and emergencies, creating a unified approach to law enforcement across the parish.

 Jail & Inmate Records

-The Allen Parish Detention Center, located in Oberlin, is the primary facility for housing individuals arrested within the parish.
-The booking process involves fingerprinting, photographing, and documenting personal information of the detainee.
-Inmate lookup services are available through the Allen Parish Sheriff's Office, allowing family members and legal representatives to find information about current inmates.
-Visitation rules are specific to the facility, requiring prior scheduling and adherence to strict guidelines.
+The Allen Parish Detention Center in Oberlin is the primary facility for housing individuals arrested throughout the parish.
+The booking process involves fingerprinting, photographing, and documenting personal information of each detainee.
+Visitation rules require prior scheduling and adherence to strict guidelines set by the facility.

 Court Records